UHC United Healthcare Home Health Care in SW Fort Worth/Burleson, TX

 - Home health aide services — personal care, bathing assistance, and activities of daily living support under a skilled nursing plan of care

-It is important to understand that UHC's home health benefit is distinct from private-duty or custodial care benefits.
-Custodial care — ongoing personal care for seniors who need assistance but do not require skilled nursing — may be covered under a separate long-term care insurance policy or a UHC supplemental plan rather than the core health insurance benefit.
-A knowledgeable senior home healthcare agency can help you understand which of a patient's needs fall under the skilled benefit versus the custodial benefit.
+It is important to understand that UHC's home health benefit covers medically necessary skilled care.
+Custodial care — ongoing personal care for seniors who need help with daily activities but do not require skilled nursing — is typically covered under a separate long-term care insurance policy or a UHC supplemental plan rather than the core health insurance benefit.
+An experienced home health agency can help you understand exactly which needs fall under the skilled benefit and which fall under the custodial benefit.

 Conditions Commonly Treated at Home Under UHC Authorization

-Families in Burleson, Rendon, Briar Meadow, and Joshua Farms regularly receive UHC-authorized home health care following hospitalizations at area medical facilities.
-Patients discharged from Huguley Medical Center, AdventHealth Burleson, or Texas Health Harris Methodist Hospital Southwest frequently transition directly to home health care as part of a hospital-to-home discharge plan.
+Families throughout Burleson, Rendon, Joshua Farms, Briar Meadow, and the surrounding SW Fort Worth communities regularly receive UHC-authorized home health care following hospitalizations at area medical facilities.
+Patients discharged from Huguley Medical Center, AdventHealth Burleson, and Texas Health Harris Methodist Hospital Southwest frequently transition directly to home-based care as part of a hospital-to-home discharge plan.

 Conditions that most commonly generate UHC home health authorizations in this market include: